How to Use Stress to Your Advantage

 It gets us primed to care for and connect with others.

-We see this when communities come together after a disaster, or when those in recovery go to a 12-step meeting with sponsors.
+We see this when communities come together after a disaster, or when domestic violence survivors attend therapy or a support group.

 Some studies show how long you live is directly related to your amount of social connection, possibly due to oxytocin.

-Increasing social support can have a positive impact on quality of life and our ability to deal with trials while sober.
+Increasing social support can have a positive impact on quality of life and our ability to deal with trials without using food to comfort ourselves.

-If you’ve decided not to drink at an event, you might utilize this advantage by sharing with your friends your reason for cutting back and asking for their support.
+If you’ve decided not to overeat at an event, you might utilize this advantage by sharing with your companion your reason for selecting healthy options and asking for support.

 3. The third stress response is growth.